Anti-Bullying Week 2021 Creative Arts Competition

-- For the written word category please attach or scan the original works making sure all of the text is visible – be careful of double-sided works!
+- For the written word category please attach or scan the original works making sure all text is visible – be careful of double-sided works!

-- For the majority of the visual arts category, please attach a photograph or scan of the original works.
+- For the photography section of the visual arts category, please attach or scan the original works

-- For large art pieces, e.g. sculptures please attach a maximum of 3 photographs which clearly show the work created
+- For all other visual submissions, e.g. sculptures; posters, please attach a maximum of 3 photographs which clearly show the work created

 If you have any queries which aren’t answered by the information provided here, please contact us at firstname.lastname@example.org

 We look forward to hearing from you and seeing your work!